 grain: wheat or any other cultivated cereal crop used as food

 meat: the flesh of an animal used as food

 Did you know?
 (Ag Facts)

-- The American farmer today provides food for about 155 people in the world.
-This is six times more than what farmers could feed people in 1960.1
+- The American farmer today provides food for about 165 people in the world.1

-- Not only do soybeans provide cooking oil, livestock feed, Edamame, and soy milk but they also can make 82,368 crayons from 1 acre.1
+- Not only do soybeans provide cooking oil, livestock feed, edamame, and soy milk but they also can make 82,368 crayons from 1 acre.2

-- On average a person consumes about 584 pounds of dairy products a year.1
+- The average American consumes consumes 646 pounds of dairy products a year.3

 Background Agricultural Connections